-- 30. Residential Life Violations It is prohibited to violate the policies and procedures outlined in the Residential License Agreement and/or established University policies or procedures regarding the proper use of University-owned or administered property (See Appendix 4: Residence Life Policies and Procedures). - 31.
-Restaurant Services Violations The following behaviors are prohibited: - Obtaining food or beverage on the meal plan (not Pantherbucks) for other students or guests without prior approval of Restaurant Services management. - Using another student's identification card for the purpose of obtaining food or beverage without the prior approval of Restaurant Services management. - Removing plates, bowls, serving ware, silverware, glassware, condiment containers, or other dining materials from any campus dining or restaurant facility. - Removing food from an in-service dining operation. - Failing to return dishes to the dish return area prior to leaving the dining facility. - Gaining access to the dining facility without paying entrance fee. - 32.
+- 29. Residential Life Violations It is prohibited to violate the policies and procedures outlined in the Residential License Agreement and/or established University policies or procedures regarding the proper use of University-owned or administered property (See Appendix 4: Residence Life Policies and Procedures). - 30.
+Restaurant Services Violations The following behaviors are prohibited: - Obtaining food or beverage on the meal plan (not Pantherbucks) for other students or guests without prior approval of Restaurant Services management. - Using another student's identification card for the purpose of obtaining food or beverage without the prior approval of Restaurant Services management. - Removing plates, bowls, serving ware, silverware, glassware, condiment containers, or other dining materials from any campus dining or restaurant facility. - Removing food from an in-service dining operation. - Failing to return dishes to the dish return area prior to leaving the dining facility. - Gaining access to the dining facility without paying entrance fee. - 31.
 Retaliation Retaliation is an adverse action taken against anyone for reporting, supporting, or assisting in the reporting and/or adjudication of any of the behaviors prohibited in this Code, the Student Policy on Sexual Harassment Prohibited by Title IX and/or the Student Policy on Sexual Harassment Prohibited by Senate Bill 493, or any other University policy, or against anyone perceived to be involved in any of these actions.
 Retaliation may include intimidation, violation of a No Contact order, harassment, efforts to impede an investigation, or filing a false or bad faith cross-complaint.
 Retaliation under this Code is prohibited by University policy, state, and federal law.
 Retaliation is a violation of policy regardless of whether the underlying complaint is found to be a violation of policy.

-- 33. Sexual Misconduct Any prohibited behavior defined in the Student Policy on Sexual Harassment Prohibited by Title IX and/or the Student Policy on Sexual Harassment Prohibited by Senate Bill 493 that does not fall under the jurisdiction of that policy may be handled under this Code.
+- 32. Sexual Misconduct Any prohibited behavior defined in the Student Policy on Sexual Harassment Prohibited by Title IX and/or the Student Policy on Sexual Harassment Prohibited by Senate Bill 493 that does not fall under the jurisdiction of that policy may be handled under this Code.
 This includes dating violence, domestic violence, sexual exploitation, sexual harassment, and stalking.
 The prohibited conduct defined in the Student Policy on Sexual Harassment Prohibited by Title IX and/or the Student Policy on Sexual Harassment Prohibited by Senate Bill 493 shall be used.
 The affirmative consent definition shall also apply.
-The requirements of the 2013 VAWA Amendments to Clery shall apply. - 34.
-Smoking The use of cigarettes, e-cigarettes, cigars, water pipes, smoking pipes, vaping pens or devices, hookahs or any other combustible or smoke-generating products or devices is prohibited on campus, including in all outdoor areas of the campus. - 35.
-Soliciting Door-to-door sales, fundraising, and/or promotion on campus are prohibited except as approved by the Vice President for Student Affairs/Dean of Students Office, Student Engagement, or Residence Life and First Year Experience. - 36.
-Stalking For conduct that is not covered by the Student Policy on Sexual Harassment Prohibited by Title IX and/or the Student Policy on Sexual Harassment Prohibited by Senate Bill 493, this Code also prohibits repetitive and menacing behavior towards another, or pursuit, tracking, surveilling, or harassing another in such a way that would cause a reasonable person, under similar circumstances and with similar identities, to fear for their safety or the safety of others, the safety of their property, or to otherwise suffer substantial emotional distress. - 37.
-Theft Attempted or actual removal of personal or University property from the owner's possession or premises without prior permission is prohibited.
-University property includes but is not limited to signs, lounge furniture, office furniture and equipment, classroom furniture and equipment, residence hall furniture or outdoor furniture owned by the University, and property and services under the control of Restaurant Services. - 38.
-Unauthorized Use of University Property and Facilities It is prohibited to violate the policies and procedures outlined in the Unauthorized Use of University Property and Facilities Policy. - 39.
-Violation of Law Any violation, of federal, state, or local laws may subject a student to the University conduct process unless otherwise addressed by a more specific policy, such as the Student Policy on Sexual Harassment Prohibited by Senate Bill 493. - 40.
-Violence For conduct that is not covered by the Student Policy on Sexual Harassment
+The requirements of the 2013 VAWA Amendments to Clery shall apply. - 33.
+Smoking The use of cigarettes, e-cigarettes, cigars, water pipes, smoking pipes, vaping pens or devices, hookahs or any other combustible or smoke-generating products or devices is prohibited on campus, including in all outdoor areas of the campus. - 34.
+Soliciting Door-to-door sales, fundraising, and/or promotion on campus are prohibited except as approved by the Vice President for Student Affairs/Dean of Students Office, Student Engagement, or Residence Life and First Year Experience. - 35.
+Stalking For conduct that is not covered by the Student Policy on Sexual Harassment